Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 Short-Term Capital Loss Set-Off

-Short-term capital losses can be set off against both short-term and long-term capital gains in the same financial year.
-This is quite flexible and helpful.
+Losses from short-term capital can be used to reduce both short-term and long-term capital gains in the same fiscal period.
+This was a rather nice and convenient feature.

 Long-Term Capital Loss Set-Off